probmods/probmods2/readings/inference-algorithms.md

 b) Describe a phenomenon that particle filters be particularly good for modeling.
 Why do you think a particle filter would be helpful?

-## 3. Evolutionary algorithms, Bayesian inference, and the mind

-@suchow2017evolution

-#### Reading questions:

-a) In what way is evolutionary dynamics like Bayesian inference?

-b) A number of different inference algorithms are discussed.
-What are the consequences of one of them being used for a particular process (like working memory) as opposed to another one?

 ## Extras
 ### Extra math
 **Algorithms for Inference** For a somewhat longer, mathier disucssion of MCMC algorithms, see @andrieu2003introduction.

-### Extra applications
-**One and Done** :One concern about Bayesian models is that inference takes too long.
-But what if you actually didn't need to run MCMC that long? @vul2014one

-**Perceptual instability as MCMC** Could sampling explain perceptual instability? @gershman2009perceptual